Baris000-eng/COMP-305-PROJECT-/README.md

 How to compile our program:

-To make our program compile, we need to create a .sh file in replit and write javac *.java to this file.
+To compile our program, we need to write javac *.java to the terminal.

 How to run our program:

-To make our program run, we need to write java Main to the .sh file after we write javac *.java to this file.
+To run our program, we need to type java Main to the terminal.